Connecticut Land Company: Problems

 One of the problems that befell the Connecticut Land Company was company mismanagement.
 Sales efforts by the company were not centrally organized.
 The company did not even set up a marketing office in the Western Reserve to promote sales of land.
 Without an organized, concerted sales campaign by the company, their efforts to sell the land were mostly unsuccessful.
 In fact, only 1,000 people had settled in the region by 1800.

 The other problem that beset the company and hurt land sales was political uncertainty surrounding the Connecticut Western Reserves.
 The political confusion concerned the right to govern the land and the legitimacy of the land titles.
 There were disputes between the Northwest Territory and the state of Connecticut over who had the right to govern the land purchased by the company.
 In addition, the company wanted Connecticut to guarantee the land titles that the company issues, but Connecticut refused.
-As a result of this uncertain surrounding the legality of land titles and jurisdiction, many would-be settlers decided not to come.
+As a result of this uncertainty surrounding the legality of land titles and jurisdiction, many would-be settlers decided not to come.

 What made settlement even less attractive was that the U.S. government did not recognize the Western Reserve as part of the Northwest Territory until 1800.
 In practice, this meant that the U.S. government did not provide settlers with legal or military protection.
 Then, on April 28, 1800, the Quieting Act was signed by President John Adams into law.
 The Quieting Act established Connecticut’s right to govern the land and guaranteed the legality of the land titles granted by the Connecticut Land Company.
 This was meant to encourage and speed up settlement and development of the region.
 Although this act resolved the problem of political uncertainty, continued poor company management meant that few settlers came.
 More significant development of the region would have to wait until after the War of 1812.